HeatherAn/recommended-coding-practices/08-Using-Git-For-The-First-Time.md

 When you work on files inside the directory where Git has been initialized, you have to tell Git *"hey, keep track of what I am doing to this file"* and *"hey, record the changes made to this file and add this metadata to those changes"*.
 The first thing is calling **adding** files to Git, and the second thing is making a **commit** of the changes made to the file.

-Let’s say you started working on `file1` (e.g., a Python `.py` script) doing all changes in your device (in your *local* Git repository at `~/Documents/Project_Z`).
+Let’s say you started working on `file1` (e.g., a Python `.py` script) doing and saving all changes (in your *local* Git repository at `~/Documents/Project_Z`).
 Use:

 ```
 git add file1
 ```

 This will tell Git to basically "follow" the changes made to this file and put it in the so-called **staging area**.

-Let’s say you created a function on `file1`.
+Let’s say you created a function in `file1`.
 This change is worth saving as a whole, so that you can always go back to it if needed.
 In order to *save* it, you have to **commit** it.
 To do this, type:

 ```
 git commit -m “text_commit1”
 ```
 Where you need to replace `“text_commit1”` with a short description of the change made to the file.
 For example: `git commit –m “Added sum function”`.
 This will tell Git to **record such a change** with that **descriptive metadata**.

 If you only type `git commit`, the editor you set by default (when installing/configuring Git) will open so that you can write the **descriptive metadata** `“text_commit1”` in it.
-But always try to keep `“text_commit1”` as short as possible.
+Always try to keep `“text_commit1”` as short as possible.
 See the following [blog](https://chris.beams.io/posts/git-commit/) where you can find principles on how to write Git commit messages.
 Try to set up conventions on how to write them right from the start.
 It will pay off in the long-term!

 ### Difference between adding and committing

 *Adding* and *committing* might be a bit confusing at first.
 Think of them as if you were preparing the clothes for a trip.
 You first put the clothes on your bed to have an overview of what you will be taking to the trip.
-In this case, the act of *putting the clothes on the bed* would be `git add`; and the *bed* itself would the so-called `staging area`.
+In this case, the act of *putting the clothes on the bed* would be `git add`; and the *bed* itself would the so-called **staging area**.

 Once you have *finally decided what to take* for your trip, you *put the clothes on the suitcase*.
 In this case, *putting the clothes on the suitcase* would be like doing a `git commit`.